Inventory Management Overview

 On the Settings window, you can set up the conditions for your restock suggestions and the lead time for sending shipments from your local warehouse to Amazon.

-To learn how to start using the Inventory Manager inside Profits, check out our video and tutorial, "How Do I Set Up My Inventory Management in Helium 10?"
+To learn how to start using Inventory Management, check out our video and tutorial, "How Do I Set Up My Inventory Management in Helium 10?"